-Encryption is the process of encoding files in such a way that only those who are authorized can access it.
-Mankind is using encryption from ages even when computers were not in existence.
-During war they would pass some kind of message that only their tribe or those who are concerned were able to understand.
+Encryption is the process of encoding files in such a way that only those who are authorized can access them.
+Mankind is using encryption for ages even when computers were not in existence.
+During the war, they would pass some kind of message that only their tribe or those who are concerned were able to understand.

-If you are interested in knowing how to generate Random password in Linux as well as creating random password you may like to visit the below link:
+If you are interested in knowing how to generate a random password from the Linux command line, read the following article:

-GnuPG stands for GNU Privacy Guard and is often called as GPG which is a collection of cryptographic software.
-Written by GNU Project in C programming Language.
-Latest stable release is 2.0.27.
+GnuPG stands for GNU Privacy Guard and is often called GPG which is a collection of cryptographic software.
+Written by GNU Project in C Programming Language.
+The latest stable release is 2.0.27.

 $ sudo apt-get install gnupg # yum install gnupg